Is dry fasting the ultimate biohack to reverse biological aging and health conditions or an unsafe fad?

 Bathe in filtered water

-Although paradoxical, you’ll want to bathe in clean water often.
+Although paradoxical, Dr. Dunning and others suggest bathing in clean water often.

 The Russian doctors advocated this too.